yunojuno/django-juno-testrunner/README.md

 ## Installation

 1. Recommended installation is via pip, inside a virtualenv.

-Currently pip installation must be done as an `—editable` / `-e` option, but we’ll be moving it to pypi soon:
+To get it from PyPi et al:

+		pip install django-juno-testrunner

+If you want the bleeding-edge version from GitHub:

-		-e git+ssh://git@github.com/YunoJuno/django-juno-testrunner.git#egg=django-juno-testrunner
+		pip install -e git+ssh://git@github.com/YunoJuno/django-juno-testrunner.git#egg=django-juno-testrunner

-Downloading the package and installing it yourself is also an option.
+Downloading the package’s source and installing it yourself is also an option.
 Once downloaded, run

-		python manage.py setup.py
+		python setup.py

 But you knew that already, yep?